Rethinking and Refining the Distinct Metric: Improving Original Distinct

 \subsubsection{Correlation Results}

-We recruited crowdsourcing workers to evaluate the diversity of the selected methods.
+We recruited crowdsourcing workers to evaluate the diversity of the selected methods\footnote{See Appendix for more details on the human evaluation interface}.
 For each method, we randomly sampled 100 subsets of 15 responses from their set of generated responses.
 Response sets of all methods, given the same query set, were packaged together as an evaluation set.
 We asked each crowdsourcing worker to assign a diversity score to every response group in the evaluation set.
 Each group was evaluated by at least 3 workers.
 For ensuring the quality of our annotations, we calculated the score of each set as the average of workers' scores and filtered out workers whose scores had an insufficient correlation with the average (Pearson Correlation < 0.65).
 We acknowledge that building a scoring standard for annotating language diversity is challenging.
 Hence, we did not require our workers to give an absolute score for each set.
 Instead, we asked them to highlight the contrast between different sets by scoring values that linearly reflect the response diversity difference between the sets.
 For instance, the two sets of scores $\{1,2,2\}$ and $\{2,5,5\}$ show the same evaluation since the same contrast is shown.
 We then normalized the scores to the [0-10] range.

 Then, we calculated the correlation between the Distinct scores with the crowdsourced values for all the methods.
 The results are provided in Table \ref{table:Results}.
-The evaluation results indicate that our proposed NewDistinct is more consistent with human judgments for measuring response diversity, as NewDistinct shows the highest correlation with human evaluations among all correlation metrics (Pearson/ Spearson/ Kendall) on both datasets.
+The evaluation results indicate that our proposed \textit{EAD} is more consistent with human judgments for measuring response diversity, as it shows the highest correlation with human evaluations among all correlation metrics (Pearson/ Spearson/ Kendall’s Tau) on both datasets.